 Information for the Family of a Potential Intern

 The MATE At-Sea Internship Program was created to help prepare students to be competitive and effective in marine technical careers upon graduation.
-The MATE Internship coordinator, Tami Lunsford, works hard to place the best students in the best possible internships, and we aim to give students all the information they need to be successful.
-Families of interns are welcome to contact Tami if they have questions or concerns about the program.
+The MATE Internship coordinator, Nandita Sarkar, works hard to place the best students in the best possible internships, and we aim to give students all the information they need to be successful.
+Families of interns are welcome to contact Nandita if they have questions or concerns about the program.

 What is a MATE Internship?